jwesterinen/hackdev/README.md

     3. Assemble the .hasm file with the Hack assembler which will result in a executable Hack binary code, .hack, file
     4. Copy the .hack file into the Hack verilog source directory.
-    5. In the hack source directory, build the .hack file using the "run" build script, which compiles the TinyFPGA BX Verilog into an FPGA image and downloads it into the TinyFPGA in the hack computer.
+    5. In the hack source directory, build the .hack file using the "install app=<app name> target of the Makefile, which compiles the TinyFPGA BX Verilog into an FPGA image and downloads it into the TinyFPGA in the hack computer.

 EXAMPLES